RuiBrunoSantos/Instascaper/README.md

 <h1>instascrape: powerful Instagram data scraping toolkit</h1>

 <h1>What is it?</h1>
-instascrape is a lightweight Python package that provides an expressive and flexible API for scraping Instagram data.
+instascrape is a lightweight javascript and html package that provides an expressive and flexible API for scraping Instagram data.
 It is geared towards being a high-level building block on the data scientist's toolchain and can be seamlessly integrated and extended with industry standard tools for web scraping, data science, and analysis.

 <h1>What you will get?</h1>
 The InstaScrape script scans the comments of a specific post and outputs the following data: Username, Comment, Publish Date, Count Likes for each comment, Profile URL of the participant, and Avatar of the participant.